A Hele-Shaw limit without monotonicity: Introduction

 In our work, the function $\lambda(x,t)$ is not necessarily positive so that one no longer expects $\rho_\infty$ to be monotone in time thus complicating the analysis.
 Moreover, a Hele-Shaw type problem with a single phase is typically monotone in time, suggesting that the lack of monotonicity should be reflected by having some modification of the one-phase Hele-Shaw model in the limit.
-One of the main contribution of this paper is to show that in general the pressure $p_\infty(\cdot,t) $ solves an obstacle problem in the set $\Sigma(t)$ and might thus be such that $\{p_\infty(\cdot,t)>0\}\subsetneq\Sigma(t)$ (see Theorem \ref{prop:obs}), causing the saturated set $\Sigma(t)$ to shrink.
+One of the main contribution of this paper is to identify the pressure $p_\infty(\cdot,t) $ for all time $t>0$ by showing that it solves an obstacle problem in the set $\Sigma(t)$ and might thus be such that $\{p_\infty(\cdot,t)>0\}\subsetneq\Sigma(t)$ (see Theorem \ref{prop:obs}), causing the saturated set $\Sigma(t)$ to shrink.
 Though our result appears to be new, its proof is relatively simple and can be generalized to problems with nonlinear source terms.
 As an illustration of this latter point, we apply these ideas to a tumor growth model which involves nonlinear terms (see Appendix \ref{app:tumor}).
 Even in the monotone cases mentioned above, our result provides a new approach to the derivation of the complementarity condition \eqref{eq:limit2}.

 Equation \eqref{eq:0} is simple but it allows us to study a very general and important behavior.
 Indeed, the monotonicity in the aforementioned works is characteristic of systems with only congestive effects.
 However, it is clear that de-congestion effects are important for applications.
 In \cite{PQV}, a model for tumor growth which takes into account the evolution of the density of nutrients is introduced and studied.
 In that case, the tumor cells decrease their density in the event of insufficient nutrient, which yields to "de-congestion" or recession of the tumor cells.
 The consequent lack of monotonicity significantly complicates the analysis: The derivation of the complementarity condition was only achieved recently \cite{DP} and the geometric description of the tumor growth still remains to be understood.
 Similarly, the study of congested crowd motion that involve de-congestion phenomena is of great interest (see \cite{MRS},\cite{S_survey}).